tytydraco/yessleep/out/The_Noise.md

 I felt my blood turn to ice.

 “John?”
 I said.
-My heart was pounding, but my feet shuffled forward on their own.
-Squish.
+My heart was pounding, but my feet shuffled forward on their own. *Squish*.
 There was a pool of crimson running from the kitchen and soaking into the edges of the living room carpet.
 I braced myself as I rounded the corner.

 John’s body was lying on the kitchen table.